Jugooch/Memecoin-Trader/README.md

 python start_bot.py
 ```

-**Note:** Alpha wallet discovery is now built into the bot via the Wallet Rotation Manager.
-No separate process needed!
+**Note:** Alpha wallet discovery and rotation are built into the bot.
+No separate processes needed!

 ### 4. Optional: Manual Alpha Discovery (Testing)